fe-data/fe-docs/docs/usage/events.rst

 Pick a template from the dropdown box and start playing with the :guilabel:`Qrcode x-position` and :guilabel:`Qrcode y-position` to position the qrcode block.
 Click on the :guilabel:`Example ticket` button to see the result.
 Repeat this step until you are satisfied with the positioning.
 With the :guilabel:`Qrcode rotate` field you can rotate the qrcode block.
 Rotation is done from the top left corner and must be between **0** and **360**.
+:guilabel:`Qrcode scale` is a percentage that can be used to scale the qrcode block.
+The default value is ``100``.
 Look at the `example template <../_static/pdf/Vinyl-template.pdf>`_ and the `ticket example <../_static/images/usage/Ticket-example.jpg>`_ if the settings of the screenshot above have been applied.

 **Template per ticket-type**